When people think about a paradise they mostly think about white sand beaches, palms and warm weather. Iceland is the total opposite!

 DAY FIVE: Vik – Diamond Beach

 On the next day we did a daytrip to europes largest glacier.
 The Vatnajökull covers 13% of Iceland and is really impressive to see.
 On the road we met a backpacker who walked in the rainy weather, so we offered him a ride to the next town.
-That´s one of my favorite parts of traveling: meeting new people, listen to their stories and feel connected with the strangers by your shared travel love.
+That´s one of my favorite parts of traveling: meeting new people, listening to their stories and feeling connected with the strangers by the travel love you share.

 - Jökulsarlon glacier was one of my travel highlights and I could have walked around the area for hours.

 - diamond beach is close to the Jökulsarlon and definitely the coolest thing for a photolover.
 The contrast of the black beach and the white icebergs is surreal, almost magic and something you won´t forget.